-Jo M. Sekimonyo is a theorist, human rights activist, political economist, and social philosopher.
+Jo M. Sekimonyo is a political economist, theorist, human rights activist, and social philosopher.
 Congolese born, American fermented and globally bottled, Sekimonyo, the self-styled "Merchant of Ideas," offers a critical perspective on contemporary economic discourse, challenging the superficial analyses of mainstream economists.

 Sekimonyo introduced "Ethosism," a groundbreaking system that challenges the foundational principles of capitalism and socialism.
 His reinterpretation of the Labor Theory of Value posits that, in today's economy, the quality of resources within an enterprise—rather than mere labor hours—determines relative prices.
 This shift repositions labor from a cost center to a principal benefactor, reflecting its true value in the economic ecosystem.
 For him, the 21st century business cycle is caused by the maneuvers of developed countries to mitigate over-efficiency.
 The foregoing explanations are a subset of this.